martynchamberlin/rss-to-sms/README.md

-# rss-to-sms
+# RSS to SMS

 Sometimes you follow a site very closely and want an SMS whenever it publishes something new

-Be sure to run `bundle install` to install the project specific gems
+Be sure to run `bundle install` to install the project-specific gems

 Delicate environment variables are stored via https://github.com/elabs/econfig.
 They are:
 - phone
 - twilio_sid
 - twilio_token

-Installing pg for postgress required:
+Installing pg for postgress on Mac OS X El Capitan required:

-> sudo ARCHFLAGS="-arch x86_64" gem install pg
+   sudo ARCHFLAGS="-arch x86_64" gem install pg

-For Jekyll it's:
-  //item
-guid
-title

-Outstanding items at this point:
-1. Get Twilio integrated into the site.
-2. Taylor the RSS tags to be specific to the target domain RSS, including shorturl param.
-3. Get pushed to Heroku and set up the cron job.
+For the necessary environment parameters you'll need to define the following:

+- FROM_PHONE
+- TO_PHONE
+- TWILIO_ACCOUNT_SID
+- TWILIO_AUTH_TOKEN
+- RSS_URL

+Given how many of these there are, the command for starting the rails server is recommended to be stored in an alias.
+Also, these environment variables need to be prepended before any rake task that accesses them, too.